cloud66-oss/habitus/README.md

 To make sure you a have isolated development environment for contribution.
 You can use the `docker-compose` for developing, testing and compiling.

 <kbd>$ docker-compose run habitus</kbd>

+Building habitus inside a docker container:

 <kbd>root@xx:/usr/local/go/src/github.com/cloud66/habitus# go build</kbd>

+Running the tests:

 <kbd>root@xx:/usr/local/go/src/github.com/cloud66/habitus# go test</kbd>